-• Make sure you know which direction is North in your lab room.
-Do not rely on your compasses for this.

-- The taconite plates are fun to play with.
+- Make sure you know which direction is North in the lab room.
+Do not rely on compasses for this. - The taconite plates are fun to play with.
 Play with them to determine what suggestions to give students who are having difficulty getting clear patterns.
 Make sure you know how to explain how this pattern tells you about the magnetic field at each point of space.
-Do this without any reference to "lines of force." - Make sure you know how to hook up the Hall probe (see Appendix E) and make measurements using the computer program.
-Explore different possible mistakes that your students might make with calibration so that you can spot them during class. - Make sure you know where to place the CRT in the magnetic field to get good results.
-Try various other configurations so that you can advise your students when they have difficulty. - Just before your students enter class, test every Hall probe on the permanent magnet.
-They do become damaged.
-Replace any that do not work. - Just before your students enter class, remagnetize every permanent magnet.
+Do this without any reference to "lines of force."

+- Make sure you know how to hook up the Hall probe (see manual Equipment appendix) and make measurements using the computer program. - Make sure you know where to place the CRT in the magnetic field to get good results.
+Try various configurations so that you can advise your students when they have difficulty. - Just before your students enter class, test every Hall probe with permanent magnet. - Just before your students enter class, re-magnetize permanent magnets.
 Students can do amazing things, which change the pole structure.
 Your students will really be confused and frustrated if you do not make sure that all the magnets are really dipoles before they start class.
-After you remagnetize the magnets, check that they are now dipoles using the taconite plate.
-Just for fun, look at the magnets using the taconite plates before you remagnetize them. - Just before your students enter class, make sure all of your compasses point North.
-You can reverse the poles of the compass needle by bringing it close to a magnet.
+After you re-magnetize the magnets, check that they are now dipoles using the taconite plate.
+Just for fun, look at the magnets using the taconite plates before you re-magnetize them. - Just before your students enter class, make sure all of your compasses point North.
+You can reverse the poles of the compass needle by bringing it into contact with a magnet.
 That is how students reverse them in the first place.

-Problem #1: Permanent Magnets
+Lab 5 Problem #1: Permanent Magnets

-Sketch field-line diagrams for various arrangements of two bar magnets.

-To allow the students to become familiar with the magnetic fields of a bar magnet and how these fields combine by vector addition.
+- Problem: Sketch field-line diagrams for various arrangements of two bar magnets. - Purpose: To allow the students to become familiar with the magnetic fields of a bar magnet and how these fields combine by vector addition.
 Also to show that magnetic poles are different from electric charges.